yuap94/yuap94/index.md

 ### Education

-- Free University of Berlin Berlin, Germany
+- Free University of Berlin, Germany
-  - Master of Science in Computational Science - Specialization Molecular Science
+  - Master of Science in Computational Science
+  - Specialization Molecular Science

-- National Taiwan University Science and Technology (NTUST) Taipei, Taiwan
+- National Taiwan University Science and Technology, Taipei, Taiwan
+  - Bachelor of Science in Mechanical Engineering
-  - Bachelor of Science in Mechanical Engineering and Electrical Engineering
+  - Bachelor of Science in Electrical Engineering